-- 18. apply an integrated understanding of classical and modern physics and associated mathematical tools and use them to tackle both well-defined and open-ended problems making appropriate simplifications, estimations and approximations, to formulate solutions and present them logically; - 19. apply a deep understanding in several chosen subjects in physics up to the current frontiers of research.
+- 18. apply an integrated understanding of classical and modern physics and associated mathematical tools and use them to tackle both well-defined and open-ended problems making appropriate simplifications, estimations and approximations, to formulate solutions and present them logically; - 19. demonstrate knowledge and understanding of the fundamental models and concepts of physics and their applications. - 20. apply a deep understanding in several chosen subjects in physics up to the current frontiers of research.